mashuptwice/smartmeterblinker/README.md

 ### Background

 I just got a Kaifa smart meter installed by the utilities provider.
 It has a serial interface to read out the power usage.
 As I am too lazy to fiddle around with this interface, I decided to use the impulse LED instead.
 It blinks 1000 times for every KWh of energy.
-Doing some simple maths, it is easily possible to calculate the momentaneous power usage
+Doing some simple maths, it is easily possible to calculate the power usage

 #### Math
 b = blinks